AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/intro-home-page.md

 >[!NOTE]
 >
-> The widgets also provide you with options to sort and resize columns for a customized view.
+> The widgets in the Widget section also provide you with options to sort and resize columns for a customized view.
 To view these options, click on the column header and the options would display in a list.

 ### Map collections